Translated by Hilary Keyes

 9 Exciting Things To Do In Shinjuku From Morning To Night

 Written by Tomoko Takahashi

-Here is a model itinerary that'll make sure you enjoy all the most entertaining parts of Shinjuku, all in a single day.
+Here is a model travel itinerary of nine things to do, for a day and evening in Shinjuku that'll make sure you enjoy all the most entertaining parts of the vibrant neighborhood.

 Breakfast is the most important meal of the day, and Sarabeth's in Shinjuku is one of the best places to go.
 There you'll find fluffy pancakes, and eggs Benedict that taste heavenly.
 Best of all, Sarabeth's opens at 9:00, so you can sleep in a bit before heading out for the day.